 Here are a few of our favorite, non-toxic reusable water bottles:

 So there you go!
 By packing a lunch for your child each day, you’re filling their tummies with fresh fruits and veggies, homemade sandwiches and/or leftovers and skipping the processed lunches at school.
 You’re saving money in the long run by using a reusable lunch box and water bottle, and by not purchasing a hot lunch (which really adds up!) – plus you’re being environmentally friendly.

 Are you ready to make the switch?
 Let us know in the comments below!
-And if you're looking for some more school lunch inspiration, check out This Organic Girl’s School Lunchbox Gallery, The Organic Kitchen’s More Real Food Lunch Ideas For Back To School ~ Pre-k Friendly! and PlanetBox’s Meal Ideas.
+And if you're looking for some more school lunch inspiration, check out Weelicious' School Lunch Inspiration, The Defined Dish Back to School Lunch Round-up, Gillian at Lala Lunchbox, and The Organic Kitchen’s More Real Food Lunch Ideas For Back To School ~ Pre-k Friendly!.
 Happy lunching!